code-place7/code-place7/README.md

 ---

 > 🧠 *“Great engineers don’t just write code — they design, automate, and secure systems.”*
-> 🧠 *“Nobody Knows Everything , It's the jorney that never ends.”*
+> 🧠 *“Nobody Knows Everything , It's the journey that never ends.”*
-> 🧠 *“When you deal with the situation right away, It's saves you time later.”*
+> 🧠 *“When you deal with the situation right away, It saves you time later.”*
 > 🔒 *“DevOps + Cloud + Security = Future-Proof Engineering.”*